CHAPTER I

 §.
 4

-The Foundation shall hold legal persona status.
+The Foundation shall have legal personality.

 §.
 5